 Pursued by strange and terrifying creatures, the companions flee London aboard the Dragonship.
 Traveling to the very realm of the imagination itself, they must learn to overcome their fears and trust in one another if they are to defeat the dark forces that threaten the destiny of two worlds.
 And in the process, they will share a great adventure filled with clues that lead readers to the surprise revelation of the legendary storytellers these men will one day become.

 **NOTE: This book is recommended for YA or age 13 and above.
-This has to do with the murder of the professor in the beginning of the book and subsequent battles between creatures both mythical and human.
-The last scene in the book is a full fledge war but described from a point of strategy and not gory detail.
-Each child is different and you have to make the decision which best suites your family.
+This has to do with the murder of the professor at the beginning of the book and subsequent battles between creatures both mythical and human.
+The last scene in the book is a full-fledge war but described from a point of strategy and not gory detail.
+Each child is different and you have to make the decision which best suits your family.
 My 11 year old never felt frightened with this book or overwhelmed.

 Something To Do

 This book had us dreaming of boarding a Dragon Ship or at the very least a Tall Ship to take us to the lands of imagination and myth.